• Visitor Info

 hawaiian cultural site at waimea valley park

-1. Visit Cultural Sites: Walking the trail to the waterfalls, you'll see several historical and cultural sites that offer a glimpse into Hawaiian traditions and the valley's history, from ancient agricultural terraces to spiritual areas.
-Learn about Waimea Valley’s cultural significance.
+Visit cultural sites: Walking the trail to the waterfall, you'll see several historical and cultural sites that offer a glimpse into Hawaiian traditions and the valley's history, from ancient agricultural terraces to spiritual areas.

 fire dance performance at toa luau